TritonDataCenter/sdc-headnode/incr-upgrade-scripts/README.md

         # in the moray zone.
 See JPC-1302 for some more usage ideas.

 - Should we `dc-maint-{start,end}.sh` for provision pipeline upgrades?
-  I.e. for napi, dapi, imgapi, fwapi, papi, vmapi, cnapi.
+  I.e. for napi, imgapi, fwapi, papi, vmapi, cnapi.

 - We need an LB in front of cloudapi to maint-window it.